influxdata/influxdb/README.md

 ### GitHub OAuth Login
 See [Chronograf with OAuth 2.0](https://github.com/influxdata/chronograf/blob/master/docs/auth.md) for more information.

+### Advanced Routing
+Change the default root path of the Chronograf server with the `—basepath` option.

 ## Versions

 Chronograf v1.2.0-beta1 is a beta release.